openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

    $ openwns-wrowser: wrowser

-After wrowser started, ``sandbox path`` needs to be set up for wrowser first.
+After Wrowser started, ``sandbox path`` needs to be set up for Wrowser first.
-Go to the ``Extra`` menu open ``Preferences``.
+Go to the ``Extra`` menu and open ``Preferences``.
 Find the ``Sandbox`` tab and fill in your sandbox path ``/home/[USER]/myOpenWNS/sandbox``. ``[USER]`` must be replaced by your user name.
 Using ``~`` does not work in this path!
 Then click ``OK`` to save and close this dialog window.

-Then goto the ''File'' menu and click ''View Scenario''.
+Then go to the ''File'' menu and click ''View Scenario''.
 In the open window find the config file.
 Here we use ``~/myOpenWNS/tests/system/ofdma-tests/configITUInH.py`` as an example.
 This is the IMT-A Indoor Hotspot (InH) evaluation scenario with two base stations.

-As show in the Figure :ref:`figure-scenarios-Wrowser-view-scenario1`:
+As shown in the Figure :ref:`figure-scenarios-Wrowser-view-scenario1`:

 .. _figure-scenarios-Wrowser-view-scenario1:

 .. figure:: images/view-scenario1_InH.*
    :align: center

-   Scenario viewer of a Indoor Hotspot scenario, picture 1
+   Scenario viewer of an Indoor Hotspot scenario, picture 1

 The main window shows the positions of all base stations and user terminals.
 There are two base stations (BS) in this scenario.
 The ``ofdma-tests`` scenarios do not have real user terminals (UTs). ``UE3`` in this figure is only a scan node used to record the SINR distribution.
 It is positioned in the lower left corner of the scenario at relative position -60m, -25m from the center.
 The center is located at 1000m, 1000m.

 On the left part of this window click ``scan``.

-After scan finished, click ``Map Plotting`` tap at left bottom.
+After scan has finished, click ``Map Plotting`` tap at left bottom.
 Here you get a list of available plots after the scan. ``RxPwr`` is the received power, ``SINR`` the signal to noise and interference ratio.
-If you select a probe with ``BSID`` infix only results measured from one BS are shown.
+If you select a probe with ``BSID`` infix only, results measured from one BS are shown.
 Suffix ``max`` means the maximum recorded value at a position, ``mean`` the average value.
 The suffix ``trials`` is for debug purposes assuring enough measurements were collected at each position.

 First have a look at the mean and max received power of both and each BS.
 Try out the ``Draw contour plot`` option.
 A UT will usually associate to the BS it experiences best channel conditions to.
-Which available plot is best to visualize the relation between position and channel quality?
+Which available plot is best to visualise the relation between position and channel quality?
 Where is the boundary between the two cells?

 Figure :ref:`figure-scenarios-Wrowser-view-scenario2` shows an example: